Medically reviewed by Drugs.com. Last updated on Feb 11, 2022.

 Your doctor may recommend one or more of the following treatments to lessen pain:

 - Rest.
-Rest may be helpful during the first 24 hours after injury, but too much bed rest may delay recovery.
+Rest may be helpful for a day or two after your injury, but too much bed rest may delay recovery.

 - Heat or cold.
-Either heat or cold applied to the neck for 15 minutes up to six times a day can help you feel better.
+Either heat or cold applied to the neck for 15 minutes every three hours or so can help you feel better.

 - Over-the-counter pain medications.
 Over-the-counter pain relievers, such as acetaminophen (Tylenol, others) and ibuprofen (Advil, Motrin IB, others), often can control mild to moderate whiplash pain.

 - Prescription medications.
-People with more-severe pain may benefit from treatment with certain antidepressant drugs that have been shown to relieve nerve pain.
+People with more-severe pain may be given certain antidepressant drugs that have been shown to relieve nerve pain.

 - Injections.
 An injection of lidocaine (Xylocaine) — a numbing medicine — into painful muscle areas may be used to decrease pain so that you can do physical therapy.